midhunkalarikkal/FullDomain/Notes/js.md

 `Default parameters`
 ---------------------
 Default parameters in JavaScript allow you to assign default values to function parameters.
-If a parameter is not provided when the function is called, the default value will be used.
+If a parameter is not provided when the function invokation, the default value will be used.